 Learn More: How to make liquid tomato fertilizer at home.

 Potting soil doesn’t hold water for a long time.
 So, watering them regularly is very important to ensure a healthy harvest.
 Morning is the best time to water tomatoes.
 As well as water directly onto to potting mix and avoid watering on the leaves.

-More importantly, watering your potted cherry tomatoes when the top 2-3 inches of your potting soil becomes dry.
+More importantly, water your potted cherry tomatoes when the top 2-3 inches of your potting soil becomes dry.
 However, you may need to water your potting tomatoes in different parts of the day except evening during hot days.

-There are several factors to consider how many times you should water your potting tomatoes.
+There are several factors to consider in how many times you should water your potting tomatoes.
 Such as:

 - Plants growth: Larger tomato plants need more water than smaller tomato plants.

 - Tomato variety: Dwarf tomato varieties need less water than other varieties.

 - Containers size: Smaller container holds less water and needs to water more often.

 You can also apply some liquid fertilizer when watering your tomato plants.